oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  2. Assemble the SD-JWT, including the Issuer-signed JWT and the selected Disclosures (see (#data_formats) for the format).
  3. If Key Binding is not required, send the SD-JWT to the Verifier.
  4. Create a Key Binding JWT covering the SD-JWT.
- 5. Assemble the Fnord, including the SD-JWT and the Key Binding JWT.
+ 5. Assemble the SD-JWT-KB, including the SD-JWT and the Key Binding JWT.
- 6. Send the Fnord to the Verifier.
+ 6. Send the SD-JWT-KB to the Verifier.

 ## Verification by the Verifier  {#verifier_verification}

-Upon receiving a presentation from a Holder, in the form of either an SD-JWT or a Fnord, in addition to the checks outlined in (#sd_jwt_verification), Verifiers MUST ensure that
+Upon receiving a presentation from a Holder, in the form of either an SD-JWT or an SD-JWT-KB, in addition to the checks outlined in (#sd_jwt_verification), Verifiers MUST ensure that

- * if Key Binding is required, then the Holder has provided a Fnord, and the Key Binding is signed by the Holder and valid.
+ * if Key Binding is required, then the Holder has provided an SD-JWT-KB, and the Key Binding is signed by the Holder and valid.

 To this end, Verifiers MUST follow the following steps (or equivalent):